 6.16.4 Applicable language characteristics

-This vulnerability description is intended to be applicable to languages with the following characteristics:

-Languages that permit logical shift operations on variables of arithmetic type.
+This vulnerability description is intended to be applicable to languages that permit logical shift operations on variables of arithmetic type.

 6.16.5 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

+Avoid using shift operations as a surrogate for multiplication and division.
+Most compilers will use the correct operation in the appropriate fashion when it is applicable.

 Determine applicable upper and lower bounds for the range of all variables and use language mechanisms or static analysis to determine that values are confined to the proper range.

 Analyze the software using static analysis looking for unexpected consequences of shift operations.

-Avoid using shift operations as a surrogate for multiplication and division.
-Most compilers will use the correct operation in the appropriate fashion when it is applicable.
+Implications for language design and evolution

 6.16.6 Implications for language design and evolution

 In future language design and evolution activities, the following items should be considered:

-Not providing logical shifting on arithmetic values or flagging it for reviewers.
+Not providing logical shifting on arithmetic values; or

+Flagging all occurrences of logical shifts for reviewers.

 6.17 Choice of clear names [NAI]

 6.17.1 Description of application vulnerability